-8. Remove two (2) cap screws and washers securing gear pump to piston pump.
-Lower and remove gear pump, coupler, spacer and O-rings from machine.
+8. Remove two (2) cap screws and washers that secure gear pump to piston pump.
+Remove gear pump, coupler, spacer and O-rings from machine through the seat opening.

 9. If hydraulic fittings are to be removed from gear pump, mark fitting orientation to allow correct assembly.
 Remove fittings from pump and discard O-rings.